 Minimal Pairs

 Have you heard of Minimal Pairs?
 A minimal word pair consists of two words that vary by only a single sound.
-For example, contacalculation and contotale – the only difference is in the final sound (the vowel sounds represented by a and o).
-Practicing with Portuguese minimal pairs is a great way to perfect your pronunciation and comprehension because it teaches you to hear the subtle differences between similar sounding words.
-As you’ll see in the examples below, even a tiny change in pronunciation means you could be saying something much different from what you intend to say!
+For example, and – the only difference is in the final sound (the vowel sounds represented by a and o).
+Practicing with Portuguese minimal pairs is a great way to perfect your pronunciation and […]

 As Senhoras Que Bebem Cerveja